jumpnow/jumpnowtek-site/_posts/2014-11-30-FreeBSD-Duovero-build-workstation-setup.md

     scott@fbsd:~ % cd duovero-freebsd
     scott@fbsd:~/duovero-freebsd % ./copy_to_src.sh

-The copy script applies some patches that I'm trying to get accepted into the FreeBSD tree.
+The copy script applies my patches for the *Duovero*.
+I'm working on getting these accepted upstream.

 ### Crochet setup